lechnerc77/myNewsWrap/episodes/episode_template_season2.md

 series: 'myNewsWrap - SAP and Microsoft'
 ---

-# Episode 86: myNewsWrap – SAP and Microsoft
+# Episode xx: myNewsWrap – SAP and Microsoft

 Welcome to this week's edition of myNewsWrap, news from the world of SAP, Microsoft and the world in between.